bombchus/z64-music-wiki/docs/vanilla-reference/audiobanks.md

 </div>

-Below is a list of every audiobank in the vanilla ROM of Ocarina of Time and Majora's Mask, every entry contains the following information:
+Below is a list of every audiobank in the vanilla ROMs of *Ocarina of Time* and *Majora's Mask*, every entry contains the following information:

 * Audiobank index value
 * Audiobank name (Same as the ROM Description name)